Analysis | Votes are always being counted for days after election night

 Campaigns can sue over the results

-For all his talk about not counting results that come in after election night, the Trump campaign is actually relying on the days and weeks afterward to try to win the election.
+For all the president’s talk about not counting results that come in after election night, the Trump campaign is relying on the days and weeks afterward to try to win the election.

-They have 8,500 lawyers lined up across the country ready to help challenge results, and some states are expecting them.
-In Pennsylvania and Minnesota, judges have actually ordered election officials to separate out ballots that arrive late, in preparation for lawsuits from Republicans about whether to count them.
+The Trump campaign says it has 8,500 lawyers lined up across the country ready to help challenge results, and some states are expecting them.
+In Pennsylvania and Minnesota, judges have ordered election officials to separate out ballots that arrive late, in preparation for lawsuits from Republicans about whether to count them.
 Democrats have lawyers in place to challenge results, too.

 Indeed, if the Trump campaign does challenge the results to the degree it seems prepared to, counting the vote could drag out for weeks or more.